 1 - Throw a BBQ

-Lighting up the barbecue doesn't have to be expensive, check out these 20 Ways to Save Money on Your Summer BBQs
+Lighting up the barbecue doesn't have to be expensive, and the kids need feeding anyway!
+Check out these 20 Ways to Save Money on Your Summer BBQs

 2 - Visit a Splash Pad